damonchandler/ansible/qs_local_passwd/qs_local_passwd_change/README.md

 Local Ansible install is also required in order to locally perform 'ansible-playbook' or 'ansible-pull' commands against the target - https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html.

-The vars/main.yml file must have the following parameters (static) populated with a encrypted/hashed password in order to work:
+The vars/main.yml file must have the following parameters (static) populated with an encrypted/hashed password in order to work:

 * root_password_change
 * qs_admin_password_change